DIAGNijmegen/rse-gcapi/docs/algorithm/download_algorithm_predictions.md

 ## Download the outputs

-With a job list ready, download the outputs of the jobs by handling the socket values depending on the output socket:
+With a job list ready, download the outputs of the jobs by handling the socket values depending on the output socket.

+The snippet below will download all contents as files and place them under the `download/` directory: creating a subdirectory for each job that has ran.

 ```python
 from pathlib import Path